SeaDve/gsettings-macro/README.md

-The macro's main purpose is to reduce the risk of mistyping a key, using the wrong method to access values, inputing incorrect values, and reduce boilerplate Rust code.
+The macro's main purpose is to reduce the risk of mistyping a key, using the wrong method to access values, inputing incorrect values, and reduce boilerplate.
 Additionally, the summary, the description, and the default of the value are included in the documentation of each generated methods.
 This would be beneficial if you use tools like [`rust-analyzer`](https://rust-analyzer.github.io/).